raspberrypilearning/cd-advanced-scratch-sushi/en/step_2.md

 The physics engine of the game has a variety of pieces in it, some of which work already and some of which don’t yet.
 You can test this out by running the game and trying to play it.

 You'll see that you can lose lives, but nothing happens when you run out.
 Also, the game only has one level, one type of thing to collect, and no enemies.
-You’re going to fix all of that, and a bit My blocks!
+You’re going to fix all of that, and a then do a bit more!

 + For now, take a look at how the code is put together.
 It uses lots of **My blocks** blocks, which are great for splitting your code up into pieces so you can manage it better.
 A **My blocks** block is a block you make up out of a lot of other blocks, and you can give some instructions to it.
 You'll see how it works in an upcoming Card!